SpenceFrancois/peakportfolio.ai-open/README.md

 This repository contains the open-source version of the application — everything required to run it locally, explore the underlying algorithms, and extend the system for experimentation or further development.

-Built over **8 months by Spencer Francois**, PeakPortfolio.ai demonstrates the integration of portfolio allocation, artificial intelligence, and software engineering into a coherent, easy-to-use system.

 ---